4 min read

-Proxmox - Bazzite VM with iGPU Passthrough
+Proxmox - Bazzite VM with AMD iGPU Passthrough

-I have been using Proxmox for the last few years for my homelab needs and it has been a great experience so far.
+I have been using Proxmox for the last few years for my homelab needs and it has been a great experience so far!
 I do daily snapshot for my VMs and can rollback easily if there's a problem.
-Passing through the Intel iGPU to my Jellyfin VM was really easy.
-I just need to disable the i915 module in the Proxmox host by blacklisting it in modprobe.
-Then, I pass the iGPU to Jellyfin VM and it was successfully detected.
-The Jellyfin VM can use the iGPU to do transcoding without any issues.

-iGPU Passthrough
+AMD iGPU Passthrough

-Passing through the 780M iGPU was not as straightforward as an intel iGPU.
+Passing through the AMD 780M iGPU was not as straightforward as an Intel iGPU.
 Initially, I simply blacklisted the radeon and amdgpu module with modprobe.
 Then, when I passed the iGPU to a guest VM, the Proxmox host crashed and needed a hard restart with the power button.
 Additonally, using SeaBIOS also results in hard crash, I need to use OVMF.

 After a (long) googling session, I found a GitHub repository that have exactly what I need.
 Their readme is quiet elaborate and it is meant for a Windows guest VM.
 For a Linux guest, I only need the romfile for my iGPU.
-I downloaded the romfile for my exact iGPU then place them under /usr/share/kvm/
+I downloaded the romfile for my exact iGPU then place them under /usr/share/kvm/ directory on the host.
+Then I edited the configuration file for my guest VM found here /etc/pve/qemu-server/<guest-id>.conf.

--hostpci0: 0000:c6:00.0,pcie=1
+-hostpci0: 0000:c6:00.0,pcie=1,x-vga=1

 +hostpci0: 0000:c6:00.0,pcie=1,romfile=vbios_8845hs.bin,x-vga=1